kevinpmcc/blog/README.md

 <code>rake db:setup</code>

-<code>rails s</code>

-SUPER IMPORTANT STEP!!!
 <code>rails dev:cache</code>
 This will turn on caching which by default is off when running rails in development environment.

+<code>rails s</code>

 ### errors?
 if you get 'find_spec_for_exe': can't find gem bundler (>= 0.a) try